Dr Jill Dickerson, MD, FAAP, FMAPS

-Dr Jill Dickerson (MD, FAAP) has over 18 years of experience in private pediatric practice.
+Dr Jill Dickerson (MD, FAAP, FMAPS) has over 19 years of experience in private pediatric practice.

 Dr Dickerson is a 1996 graduate of the University of Tennessee, Memphis School of Medicine.
 Following the completion of her internship and residency at the University of North Carolina Hospitals at Chapel Hill in 1999, Dr Dickerson went immediately into private practice with Growing Child Pediatrics in Raleigh, North Carolina.
 During the course of her nine year tenure with Growing Child Pediatrics, the practice grew from a small start-up with three physicians to a multi-site, thirteen provider practice that, by patient volume, is the largest pediatric practice in the state of North Carolina.

 During the course of her practice life, Dr Dickerson has developed a real passion—as a result of personal experience with her own children—for children suffering from chronic conditions such as ADHD, Aspergers, Autism, and other chronic inflammatory disorders.
 This passion evolved into an understanding of the interconnectedness of these chronic conditions, their causes, and the use of biomedical therapies in their treatment that leads to a lessening of their severity and/or need for prescription drug treatments.
-Dr Dickerson is currently pursuing a Medical Academy of Pediatrics Special Needs (MAPS) fellowship to further equip her in the use of biomedical treatment approaches for children with Autism Spectrum Disorders (ASD).
+Dr Dickerson is a Fellow of the Medical Academy of Pediatrics Special Needs (MAPS) further equipping her in the use of biomedical treatment approaches for children with Autism Spectrum Disorders (ASD) and PANS/PANDAS.